Cessna 187: Prototype stage

-The program entered initial design in 1965, before the Model 177 had been officially introduced.
+The program entered initial design as the Model 343 in 1965, before the Model 177 had been officially introduced.
+The Model 343 was renamed to Model 187 in 1968 after its intended powerplant was changed from the 240 hp Continental GIO-336 to the Continental O-470.
 Construction of the first prototype began in early 1968.
 Only one flying aircraft, with serial number 666 and tail number N7167C, was completed.
 Static test articles were also constructed, but were not tested to their full strength before the program was canceled.

 First flight was on 22 April 1968.

 Program cancellation

-There were a few problems during flight testing, such as blanking and partial stalling of the stabilator during stalls, an empty weight greater than that of the airplane it was intended to replace, and noseheaviness.
+There were a few problems during flight testing, such as blanking and partial stalling of the stabilator during stalls, an empty weight greater than that of the airplane it was intended to replace, and nose heaviness.
 However, the greatest obstacle to the program's acceptance was that the more complex wing's manufacturing cost would have pushed the aircraft price out of the acceptable marketing niche.
-The program was therefore canceled and the prototype was destroyed that same year.
+The program was ultimately canceled after flight testing showed no significant improvements over the Model 182.